-2.3 Description of the photodetector
+2.3 Description of the visual photodetector

-The photodetector is placed on the surface of the sphere and the output current, proportional to the irradiance, is measured with a pico-ampmeter through a BNC cable.
+The visual photodetector is placed on the surface of the sphere and the output current is measured with a pico-ampmeter through a BNC cable.
 The photodetector is a silicon photodiode PIN-10AP with a " $V(\lambda)$ filter".
-Its sensitive surface is a disk of area $S = 1.000 \ cm^2$ .
-Incident light on the detector creates a current across the device, which can be directly measured by a pico-ampmeter (see fig. 2.3).
+Its sensitive surface is a disk of area $S=1.000\ cm^2$.
+Incident light on the detector creates a current across the device, which can be directly measured by a pico-ampmeter (fig. 2.3).
+The pico-ampmeter accuracy is given by :